cubimedrub/macworp/docs/installation.md

 Without any data uploaded, start one of the preinstalled `Result rendering` workflows.
 This will generate a folder `results` with some example files which will be rendered in the browser once your go into the folder.

+Once your done, press `ctrl-c` and enter `make quickstart-down` to clean up the started container stack.

+### Nighlty
+Feeling adventurous? `make quickstart-nighlty-up` will build the Docker containers from then selected branch and start MAcWorP with the newest features (if there are any).
+`make quickstart-nighlty-down` will stop everything.

 ## Recommended full install

 The installation instruction is a more detailed description of the quickstart setup.
 The prerequisites are located in `docker-compose.yml` while the MAcWorP specific container are located in `quickstart.docker-compose.yml`